ScottBickford/Retrospective/ReadMe.txt

 The drawback to doing this architecture, is there is a lot more setup and files with base classes.
 It may not be necessary in a small project like this, but it's an idea that has worked for me on a couple of larger projects.

+The project also users AutoMapper (via a NuGet package).
+AutoMapper is an object to object mapper, and is a great tool to syncronize your Dtos to your DB Models.

 The Unit Tests
 --------------